 Department Sanitation, Water and Solid Waste for Development

-Solid Waste Management in emergency and humanitarian contexts
+Solid Waste Management in Humanitarian Contexts

 Solid Waste Management (SWM) plays a critical role in protecting public health and the environment in humanitarian settings but is often overlooked.
 The solid waste research group at Sandec works in close collaboration with the Swiss Agency for Development and Cooperation (SDC/HA) and supports the UNHCR through the Geneva Technical Hub (GTH).
 Projects and activities address the development of comprehensive technical guidance and tools, respond to field requests, and develop capacity.

-Activities and Resources
+Resources

 Is Biogas a Feasible Option?
 Assessing anaerobic digestion in humanitarian contexts is a guidance package that outlines all aspects to consider when evaluating the feasibility of anaerobic digestion in humanitarian contexts.
 It includes an introduction to the basics of biogas waste treatment, how to conduct an assessment and evaluation of the local context, and an Excel-based tool to evaluate biogas (TET-Biogas Excel) as a potential technology.